manouriz/vultr-monitor/README.md

   - Click on **This-Firefox** tab on the left menu
   - Click on 'Load Temporary Add-on...' and select manifest.json file
     ![Temporary Add-on in Firefox](https://github.com/manouriz/vultr-monitor/raw/main/Screenshot-firefox.png)

-### Install from Firefox Extesion/Add-ons repository
-  - I just tried to publish this on Firefox Extensions.
-Then you can easily visit addons.mozilla.org and install the extension by one click.
-But it is still in progress...

 # How to use